Kinder Joy: History

 Ferrero launched Kinder Joy in Italy in 2001.
 It has been sold in Spain since 2004, in Germany since May 2006 and in China and India since 2007.
 It was launched in Australia and the United States in 2018.

 In 2011, Ferrero opened a factory in Baramati, India, to make the eggs, in addition to other products including Tic Tacs.
-In 2015, the company opened its first factory in China in the Xiaoshan District of Hangzhou, which produced Kinder Joy as its first manufacturing line.
+In 2015, the company opened its first factory in China in the Xiaoshan district of Hangzhou, which produced Kinder Joy as its first manufacturing line.
 As of September 2015 Kinder Joy was one of the highest selling candy products in the Chinese market and had received Nielsen China's Breakthrough Innovation Award.

 Kinder Joy became available in Ireland in 2015.
 Ferrero began to sell the eggs in the United Kingdom the same year in December.

-Kinder Joy was launched in the United States in 2018 as its sister product by Kinder.
-Kinder Surprise, was banned in the U.S. by a federal law.
+Kinder Joy was launched in the United States in 2018 as its sister product by Kinder, Kinder Surprise, was banned in the U.S. by a federal law.
 Specifically, the Federal Food, Drug, and Cosmetic Act bans all food products that contain non-nutritive objects embedded within them.
 Kinder Joy solved this problem as the food and the toy are in two separate containers attached, allowing the product to follow the US guidelines and be sold in the country.

+Promotional collaborations and campaigns

+Kinder Joy has periodically collaborated with popular entertainment franchises to promote limited-edition toys packaged inside its chocolate eggs.
+These campaigns often feature collectible figurines and themed merchandise based on widely recognized film and television properties.

+Franchise collaborations

+Kinder Joy has released promotional toy series based on several major entertainment franchises.
+These include collaborations with DC Comics characters, featuring miniature collectible figures inspired by superheroes such as Batman and Superman.
+In some markets, the toys were produced in partnership with Funko-style designs, encouraging collectors to obtain multiple figures from the series.

+The brand has also introduced themed editions tied to other popular franchises, including Harry Potter and Stranger Things.
+These promotions included character-based collectibles and encouraged fans to collect the full sets of toys released during the campaign.

+Such cross-promotional campaigns are intended to attract both children and collectors, leveraging recognizable characters from film and television to increase engagement with the Kinder Joy product line.

+"Golden Batman" promotion

+As part of the DC-themed campaign, Kinder Joy introduced a promotional contest in which certain packages contained a rare "Golden Batman" figurine.
+Consumers who found the golden collectible could enter a promotional contest for various prizes.

+One of the most widely advertised rewards was the chance to win a trip to Australia, alongside additional DC-themed merchandise and collectibles distributed throughout the campaign.

+The campaign was designed to create a "treasure hunt" style promotion, encouraging consumers to purchase multiple Kinder Joy products in hopes of discovering the rare figurine and participating in the contest.